NigelFinegan5p/project5/testing.md

 ### 5. **Improved Mobile Experience**
 We’re fine-tuning our mobile layout and interactivity to ensure Coders Roast House works flawlessly across all devices.

+### 6. **The Sophine Story**
+We’ll be sharing the beautiful origin story of our signature roast — Sophine Story From Click to Sip: A Coffee Story Worth Sharing — including its journey from a small hillside farm to your cup.
+Expect rich storytelling, heritage details, and heart.

+### 7. **QR Code Cards**
+Scan and sip.
+Each bag will come with a QR code card that takes you straight to behind-the-scenes content: farm stories, brew tips, and even exclusive discount drops.

+### 8. **Handwritten Notes from Farmers**
+Real notes.
+Real gratitude.
+We’re working on including personalized, handwritten-style messages from the farmers who grow our beans — because every roast has a face and a story.